 You can either do a write up of what you tried and how it worked or you can do the exercises in chapter 12.

 Do exercise 11-1 in the text book murach's Visual Basic 2012/2015.

 Week of October 12th

 Make a project similar to the project in chapter 10 but use payroll and weekly time card information.
 Be sure to incorporate the techniques used in chapter 10.

-Explore the functions and do 5 date functions, 5 string functions and 5 number functions.
+Explore the functions and do a dozen examples including date functions, string functions and number functions.
+Do at least two of each.
 In addition, do the flip name problem that we have done in other classes ones using substring and once using another function.
 Do some validating of data.
 Experiment with the String Builder class.

 |Read chapters 8 and 9.
 Hopefully all the things from CIS156 are coming back to you.

 I want you to go over chapter 8 carefully and find other references to the information if something is not clear.